Psychosis

 Initial Consultation and Assessment

 The journey begins with a comprehensive mental health assessment focused on psychosis, led by our expert team, including Dr. Ryan Sultan.
-This initial assessment ensures we understand the uniqueness of each patient’s psychosis, medical history, and treatment goals.
+In some cases, clinicians explore overlap or comorbidity, such as autism psychosis, where individuals on the autism spectrum may also present with psychotic symptoms.
 With this, we then create a tailored, evidence-based care plan to address the specifics of psychosis.

 Personalized Treatment Plan Development